felipead/job-scheduler/README.md

 - [ ] Currently, all jobs are treated with the same priority.
 However, we could determine that some jobs are have higher priority than others, then keep them sorted using a **priority queue**.
 - [ ] Use standard logging interface instead of `fmt.Println`.
 - [ ] Use Go standard `time.Duration` for specifying time intervals.
+- [ ] Support one-off or adhoc jobs, which will run just once at a specific time.
+- [ ] Some jobs can be slow, which will impact the overall scheduling.
+Run the jobs in separate go-routines, and abort them if they exceed the timeout.
+- [ ] Ability to retry failed jobs up to a specified number of times, in the next minute or so.

 ## Development